 Student Account Billing

 As a student, you have an account that includes individual charges and credits for each term.
 Charges include course tuition and other fees, such as registration and late fees, health insurance fees, and program fees, as applicable.
 Credits applied to your account may include a combination of payments, such as credit cards, personal checks, and financial aid.
 If you have an outstanding balance from a prior term, any payment is applied first to the oldest charges on your account.

-To view your student account, log in to online services and select Student Finance Portal.
+To view your student account, log in to MyDCE and select “Financial Services” to enter the Student Finance Portal.

 When you register online, you will receive a registration and payment confirmation by email.
 If additional charges are applied to your account at a later date, an email notification is sent to you stating that you have a balance due.
 The balance is due before the payment deadline and immediately once the deadline has passed.